fbpx

 How do mortgages in Portugal work?

 The application process begins with an initial approach to the bank or mortgage broker.
-Having an experienced mortgage broker on your side will make the process much simpler to get the best deal for your situation.
+Having an experienced mortgage expert on your side will make securing the best deal for your situation much simpler.
 A no-obligation estimate or initial assessment follows.

 1. Mortgage quote